buildbot/buildbot/master/docs/manual/cfg-global.rst

 Metrics Options
 ~~~~~~~~~~~~~~~

-.. bbcfg:: metrics
+.. bb:cfg:: metrics

 ::

     c['metrics'] = dict(log_interval=10, periodic_interval=10)

-:bbcfg:`metrics` can be a dictionary that configures various aspects
+:bb:cfg:`metrics` can be a dictionary that configures various aspects
 of the metrics subsystem.
-If :bbcfg:`metrics` is ``None``, then metrics
+If :bb:cfg:`metrics` is ``None``, then metrics
 collection, logging and reporting will be disabled.

 ``log_interval`` determines how often metrics should be logged to